 - To have at least 36 months of qualifying sea service in an acceptable deck capacity with testimonials which show that at least 6 months have been spent on bridge duties.

 - To have discharge book entries verifying sea service.

 A candidate who does not have a discharge book will need to obtain documentation from their shipping company verifying their sea service.

 It is the responsibility of candidates to ensure that all entry requirements for the course and the issue of a Notice of Eligibility (NoE) by the MCA are met prior to attending the course.

-With further sea service and experience candidates can progress onto further certification, including Chief Mates (Unlimited) and associated academics
+With further sea service and experience, candidates can progress onto further certification, including Chief Mates (Unlimited) Advanced Diploma in Nautical Science.

 To apply for this course e-mail email@example.com for more information and an application form.

 For UK students a £500 deposit is required and a deposit of £1000 for Non-UK students to reserve your place on the course (subject to availability).
 For overseas students full payment will be required before a CAS (if required for this course) will be issued.

 Any fees paid by Bankers Draft should be made payable to Tyne Coast College.